Doctorate Extension Scheme

 - Apply before completing your course (expected submission date of the final version of your thesis)

-- Apply in the 60 days prior to your hardbound thesis submission
+- Apply in the 60 days prior to your final thesis submission

 - Meet the financial requirement (maintenance)

 - Apply from inside the UK

 Check our flowchart to see when you can apply: